 All holders of certificates of competence (CoCs) must comply with continuing professional development (CPD) requirements.
-This is required by Regulation 43 of Health and Safety at Work (Mining Operations and Quarrying Operations) Regulation 2016.
+This is required by Regulation 43 of Health and Safety at Work (Mining Operations and Quarrying Operations) Regulations 2016.

-Regulation 43 makes continuing professional development (CPD) mandatory for all holders who wish to renew their certificates of competence (CoC).
-CPD requirements are prescribed by WorkSafe in a notice in the below Gazette, 18 December 2019.
-CoCs must be renewed every five years.
-The New Zealand Mining Board of Examiners renews CoCs.
+Regulation 43 makes CPD mandatory for all holders who wish to renew their CoC.
+CPD requirements are detailed in the Health and Safety at Work (Mining Operations and Quarrying Operations – Prescribed Competency Requirements for Certificates of Competence) Safe Work Instrument 2023 (see below), which came into force on 18 July 2023.
+CoCs must be renewed every 5 years and decisions on renewal applications are made by the New Zealand Mining Board of Examiners (the Board).
 Regulation 44 (b) (i) states that an application for the renewal of a CoC must “be accompanied by evidence of the applicant’s compliance with the requirements of regulation 43.”

-New Continuing professional development requirements
+Continuing professional development requirements